inferno986return/ebookbuild/README.md

 Currently the code is found in individual repositories rather than centralised here in this repository.
 The latest e-book is *The Cathedral and the Bazaar*, the version of ebookbuild's main script `CreateE-book.py` is 0.8 (needs to support nested pages, compression and the ePub 3.0+ standard for 1.0).

-ebookbuild in Python, although there are considerations to possibly switch language for speed improvements.
+ebookbuild is programmed in Python 3, although there are considerations to possibly switch language for speed improvements.
 I may use tkinter to develop a GUI.

 ## Examples